-NABARD Grade-A exam is conducted in three phases; Preliminary exam, Mains exam, and the interview process.
+NABARD Grade-A exam is conducted in three phases; Prelims exam, Mains exam, and the interview process.

 Candidates who clear the preliminary exam are promoted to sit in the mains exam and only those who clear the mains exam are eligible to appear for the interview.